10 Cannabis Tips For Growing High Quality Bud

 In order to achieve those dense and fat buds, your plants needs some external stimulus in the form of nutrients.
 You need to give it the right amount for each growth stage, especially when it's flowering.
 During the flowering stage, make sure that the nutrients are low on nitrogen but rich in phosphorus and potassium.

-It's not recommended to use a general plant nutrient because most of them are quite heavy on nitrogen, which will lead to the exact opposite results you're hoping for – small buds.
+It's not recommended to use a general plant nutrient because most of them are quite heavy on nitrogen, which will lead to the exact opposite results you're hoping for—small buds.

-Airflow and Spacing
+Get the Right Airflow and Spacing for Cannabis Plants

 Adequate spacing around the buds is very important because it allows them to reach their full potential without any constraints.